21f3001925/soft-engg-project-may-2025-se-May-11/backend/API_README.md

 Base URL: `/api/v1/profile`

-### Supported User Stories
+### Purpose

-This API supports user stories by allowing users to manage their profile information, which is essential for personalized experiences across all functionalities (e.g., User Story 7 for accessibility settings, and implicitly for all stories requiring user identification).
+This API allows users to manage their profile information, including personal details, password changes, and avatar uploads.
+It also supports customization of user preferences, such as news categories, which is essential for a personalized user experience.

 ### Get User Profile

 - **Endpoint:** `/api/v1/profile`
 - **Method:** `GET`
-- **Description:** Retrieves the logged-in user's profile information.
+- **Description:** Retrieves the profile information for the currently authenticated user.
 - **Authentication:** JWT Required
 - **Response Example (200 OK):**
   ```json